-Words or letters in parentheses ( ) are those that are displayed on English Display touchpads.
+Words or letters in parentheses () are those that are displayed on Alpha Display keypads.

+Other Trouble Displays

+Any "beeping" that on the keypad or by entering an OFF

+COMM.
+FAILURE

-Other Trouble Displays COMM.
-FAILURE (or FC) Indicates that a failure has occurred in the telephone communication portion of your system.
-Any "beeping" that accompanies a trouble display can be stopped by depressing any key on the touchpad or by entering an OFF sequence (code + OFF) SYSTEM LO BAT (or BAT with no zone No.) Indicates that a low system battery condition exists.
-Display is accompanied by "beeping" at the touchpad.
+Indicates that a failure has occurred in the telephone communication portion of your system.
+CALL FOR SERVICE.

+accompanies a trouble display can be stopped by depressing any key sequence (code + OFF)

+SYSTEM LO BAT (or BAT with no zone No.)

+Indicates that a low system battery condition exists.
+Display is accompanied by "beeping" at the keypad.
 If this condition persists for more than one day (with AC present), CALL FOR SERVICE.

 Not all systems use wireless sensors.

+LO BAT + zone descriptor (or BAT with

+zone No.)

-LO BAT + zone descriptor (or BAT with zone No.) Indicates that there is a low battery condition in the wireless transmitter number displayed (00 is RF keypad).
-Accompanied by a single "beep" (about once every 40 seconds) at the touchpad.
+Indicates that there is a low battery condition in the wireless transmitter number displayed (00 is RF keypad).
+Accompanied by a single "beep" (about once every 30 seconds) at the keypad.
 Either replace the battery yourself, or CALL FOR SERVICE.
 If the battery is not replaced within 30 days, a CHECK display may occur.

 Rcvr Jam (or CHECK 90) Wireless part of the system is experiencing RF interference which may impede reception from wireless sensors.

+ALARM 1xx FAULT 1xx CHECK 1xx (or 91)

+Indicates a communication problem between the control and a connected device (e.g., RF receiver, zone expander) where the "xx" indicates the device address.
+CALL FOR SERVICE.

-MODEM COMM (or CC) Indicates that the control is on-line with the Customer Care Center's remote computer.
-The control will not operate while on-line.
+MODEM COMM (or CC)

+Indicates that the control is on-line with the Central Monitoring Station's remote computer.

+The control will not report system activity while on-line.
 Wait a few minutes - the display should disappear.

-BELL FAILURE (or CHECK 70) Indicates that the wiring connection to the external sounder is at fault (open or shorted).
-Accompanied by "beeping" at the touchpad.
+BELL FAILURE (or CHECK 70)

+Indicates that the wiring connection to the external sounder is at fault (open or shorted).
+Accompanied by "beeping" at the keypad.
 CALL FOR SERVICE.